vszakats/hb/docs/forks.md

 incompatible or completely different functionality.
 Some distros come in binary form only, making it difficult/impossible to find out what was the exact source code / patches they were built from.
-In practice it means that general Harbour support forums can't help with issues.
+In practice it means that general Harbour support forums cannot help with issues.

 * [OOHG](https://oohg.github.io/)